Proactive and AoI-aware Failure Recovery for Stateful NFV-enabled Zero-Touch 6G Networks: Model-Free DRL Approach

 \subsubsection{Analysis on the Orchestrator's Decisions}

-In this section, we discuss the agents decision-making in each state of every VNF. \\$\bullet~$\textbf{Analysis on Critical State:} We define critical state accuracy $\text{CSA}\triangleq\frac{\text{The number of taking correct actions in critical state}}{\text{The total number of critical states occurrence}}$ as the ratio of detecting critical state and taking desired actions, which is shown in Fig. \ref{fig:critical-accuracy}.
+In this section, we discuss the agents decision-making in each state of every VNF. \\$\bullet~$\textbf{Analysis on Critical State:} We define the critical state accuracy as the ratio of detecting critical state and taking desired actions, as follows:

+which is shown in Fig. \ref{fig:critical-accuracy}.
 It can be seen from Fig. \ref{fig:critical-accuracy}, LSTM-PPO outperforms LSTM-SAC, meaning that the agent properly understands the critical state and takes the desired actions (as defined before).
 Even the baseline NLSTM-PPO gets similar results as the LSTM-PPO.
 PPO is well-known for fast convergence \cite{ppo}, it does also converge faster to high critical state detection accuracy in our model as expected.
 As mentioned before, the sampled policy of LSTM-PPO and LSTM-SAC in a new environment achieves approximately 99.7\% and 96.6\% CSA, respectively.

 \\$\bullet~$\textbf{Analysis on Warning State:} Fig. \ref{fig:warning-accuracy} depicts the ratio of taking the BP action in the warning state namely warning state accuracy (WSA) over time evolution, defined by